Magyartanulas/magyartanulas.github.io/alphabet_vowel-harmony.md

 * Sebe**ss**ég - (Speed)
 * A**ssz**ony - - (Mrs. (long sz))

-See how only the first letter of a diagraph (double-letter) is lengthened.
+See how only the first letter of a digraph (double-letter) is lengthened.

 When some consonants are combined, the pronunciation changes slightly.
 Try to recognise the base words to see which consonants really are there.